AshAritra/Marin-152/README.md

      </ul>
 </details>

-*NEW FEATURE* -- Auto Restart system .
+*NEW FEATURE* -- Sauce: With this you can find anime title/name with img or video through whatsapp .

 _________________________________________________